2022 Oklahoma House of Representatives election: District 55

 District 55 contains all of Washita County and the easternmost part of Beckham County, including Elk City.
 It also contains small sections of Canadian County, Blaine County and Caddo County.

-Incumbent Republican Todd Russ is term limited in 2022 and running for Oklahoma State Treasurer.
-Since only Republican candidates filed for district 55, the Republican primary on June 28 will be the de facto general election.
+Incumbent Republican Todd Russ was term-limited in 2022 and was running for Oklahoma State Treasurer.
+Since only Republican candidates filed for District 55, the Republican primary on June 28 would be the de facto general election.
 Only registered Republicans may vote in the Republican primary under Oklahoma's semi-closed primary system.